GREEN

 In 2023, we called upon Tapio to calculate the carbon footprint of Couleur Café.
 We chose to openly share all findings and key insights.
 Our carbon strategy page is available here.
 In short:

 • Our overall footprint was 471,15 tons of CO2.
-While this might seem like a lot, this is actually impressively low, compared with other big cultural and sports events.
+While this might seem like a lot, it is actually impressively low compared to other big cultural and sports events.

 • The report excludes the daily footprint of our non-profit organisation vzw Zig Zag asbl, since we also organise other events.

-• A very recent French report "Rapport Déclic" arrived at an average of 720 tons of CO2 for comparable music festivals.
+• A very recent French report "Rapport Déclic" estimated an average of 720 tons of CO2 for comparable music festivals.

 • Divided by 69.000 visitors, this means every visitor had a carbon footprint of 6.93 kilos per day.
-Again, good result.
+Again, a pretty good result.

-• Of course we don't want to stop here and get this number down every year.
-By investing more in vegetarian dishes, public transportation, energy and artist mobility, we aim to diminish by another 5% every year.
+Of course we are not planning on stopping here: the goal is to get this number down even more.
+By investing more in vegetarian dishes, public transportation, energy and artist mobility, we aim to diminish it by another 5% every year.

-• Want to learn even more?
-Download the full report here
+Want to learn more?
+You can download the full report here

 Why Cristal?